nawras92/mini-projects/lorem-generator/README.md

 # Random Lorem Text Generator
-This program generates random lorem text based on number of words given.
+This program generates random lorem text based on the given number of words.

 ## Technologies used:
 - HTML
 - CSS (flexbox is used)
-- NodeJs (http, fs, path, mustache, and loremIspum libraries are used)
+- NodeJs (http, fs, path, mustache, and loremIspum modules are used)
 - AJAX

 ## How to use?